frictionlessdata/frictionless-py/docs/guides/transform-steps.md

 ## Table Steps

 These steps are meant to be used on a table level of a resource.
-It includes various different operations from simple validation or writing to the disc to complex re-shaping like pivoting or melting.
+This includes various different operations from simple validation or writing to the disc to complex re-shaping like pivoting or melting.

 ### Aggregate Table